Commuting to university: advice from a graduate

 Some days commuting will mean you have an early start, so make sure you pack your bag the night before with all the essentials.
 Check your timetable and pack what you need for those modules, it can be easy to forget things and you don’t want to lug about unnecessary stuff either.

-If you are getting the train, it is so important to check the Trainline app before you travel – unfortunately the trains are not always reliable, to save yourself a wasted run to the station check your train is still coming.
+If you are getting the train, it is so important to check the Trainline app before you travel.
+Unfortunately, the trains are not always reliable, so save yourself a wasted run to the station by checking your train is still coming.
 If it is cancelled, you can use your time wisely by going to the library or spending time with friends.
-If you are driving the same goes, check google maps – there is no point sitting in traffic, you may as well stay on campus and make better use of the day.
+If you are driving the same applies, check Google Maps – there is no point sitting in traffic, you may as well stay on campus and make better use of the day.

 It is likely that on your course there will be other students who are also commuting.
 It is really helpful to know students who are in the same position and can relate to the experience.
 You may even find that there are course mates doing the same commute, which can help make the journey more enjoyable.
-There is a commuter students Facebook group where students share advice and staff share support resources too. https://www.facebook.com/groups/uobcommuter
+There is a UOB commuter students Facebook group where students and staff share advice and resources.